AWS Big Data Blog

 HTTP Request Method

-These generated fields data can be then processed by the Amazon ES anomaly detection feature to detect anomalies when there is a change in the pattern of HTTP requests received by your application, for example an unusually high number of DELETE requests.
+These generated fields data can be then processed by the Amazon OpenSearch Service anomaly detection feature to detect anomalies when there is a change in the pattern of HTTP requests received by your application, for example an unusually high number of DELETE requests.

 Text fields with a large number of nominal values